jasonnchann24/jasonnchann24/README.md

 Software Engineer

 6 years of experience in end-to-end software development, with extensive use of Laravel and Nuxt.js as my primary stack.
-Currently focused on building AI-integrated applications in Python environment.
+Currently focused on building AI-integrated applications in Python, while trying to pick up Java again! ☕ 😬

 ☕ Fueling on Caffeine [@Codebrew](https://instagram.com/codebrew.idn)